-Dozens killed as army, rivals battle for control of Sudan - The National Herald
+Dozens Killed as Army, Rivals Battle for Control of Sudan - The National Herald

 In recent months, internationally backed negotiations revived hopes for such a transition, but growing tensions between Burhan and Dagalo eventually delayed a deal with political parties.

-An hour after the pause was meant to have started in the late afternoon, regular exchanges of guns and heavy weapons firing could still be heard in parts of central Khartoum, even intensifying in some areas.
-The clashes come as most Sudanese are preparing to celebrate the major holiday that marks the end of the holy month of Ramadan, when Muslims traditionally fast from sunrise to sunset.
+As night fell, residents reported heavy explosions and continued gunfire, as well as airstrikes pounding RSF targets.
+The clashes come as most Sudanese are preparing to celebrate the holiday that marks the end of the holy month of Ramadan, when Muslims traditionally fast from sunrise to sunset.

-Residents in the capital said fighting raged around the military’s headquarters shortly before sunset.
+Fighting raged around the military’s headquarters throughout the day.
 “Heavy explosions and gunfire around the clock,” said Amany Sayed, a 38-year-old Khartoum resident.
 “The battles here (in the capital) never stopped.”

 In Khartoum and Omdurman, fighting was also reported around Khartoum International Airport and state television headquarters.
 A senior military official said clashes with RSF fighters began earlier in the day around military headquarters.